The Parts of Plants That Produce Essential Oil

 Do Some Plants Yield Essential Oil From Multiple Parts of the Botanical That They are Derived From?

 Absolutely.
 For example, an essential oil can be distilled from both the root and the seeds of the Angelica plant.
 Cinnamon Essential Oil is produced from either the bark or the leaves of the cinnamon tree.
-Some producers use only a plant's leaves, while some may use both the leaves and connecting twigs.
-It is helpful to know what part(s) of a plant were used in the production of an essential oil as the constituents, aroma and the therapeutic properties of the oil can vary.

 Why are Some Seed Oils Classified as Essential Oils While Some Are Classified As Carrier Oils?